Prophylaxis (Teeth Cleaning)

 - Subgingival cleaning – This is the most important step for patients with periodontal disease because your hygienist is able to remove calculus from the gum pockets and beneath the gum line.

 - Root planing – This is the smoothing of the tooth root by your hygienist to eliminate any remaining bacteria.
-These bacteria are extremely dangerous to periodontitis sufferers, so eliminating them is one of the top priorities of Dr. Toney and your hygienist.
+These bacteria are extremely dangerous to periodontitis sufferers, so eliminating them is one of the top priorities of Dr. Toney, Dr Burkett and Dr. Cox and your hygienist.

 - Medication – Following scaling and root planing, an antibiotic or antimicrobial cream is often placed in the gum pockets.
 These creams promote fast and healthy healing in the pockets and help ease discomfort.